Dino Tanjuatco

 Emigdio "Dino" Palou Tanjuatco III (born January 12, 1970) is a Filipino lawyer and politician who has served as a representative for Rizal's second district since 2022 as a member of the Nationalist People's Coalition.

 Early life and career

 Tanjuatco attended Ateneo de Manila University, where he completed his elementary (1983), secondary (1987), and tertiary educations, wherein he completed a Bachelor of Arts major in Interdisciplinary Studies in 1991 and a Juris Doctor degree in 1995.
 He passed the bar exams in 1996.

 Tanjuatco served as a member of the Rizal Provincial Board representing the province's second district for three terms from 2013 to 2022.
-In 2014, President Benigno Aquino III appointed Tanjuatco as President and CEO of the Clark International Airport Corporation.
-He served from October 3, 2014, to August 19, 2016.
+In 2014, President Benigno Aquino III appointed Tanjuatco as President and CEO of the Clark International Airport Corporation, serving from October 3, 2014, to August 19, 2016.

 House of Representatives

 In the 2022 Philippine general election, Tanjuatco successfully contested the seat for Rizal's second district, which was previously redistricted to form the third and fourth districts of the province.
 He was re-elected in 2025.